jeking3/bdde/README.md

 1. Install the binfmt-support and qemu-user-static packages.
 2. Run `docker run --rm --privileged multiarch/qemu-user-static --reset -p yes` or run `bdde-multiarch`.

+Due to the performance decrease when running multiarch emulation, the CI script does not attempt to run asan, tsan, ubsan, or build all of boost on every platform.
+There may be missing packages for specific libraries on some packages.
+Add an issue in GitHub if you find one.

 ## Tag naming convention